ktjkc/reflextrust/paper/reflextrust-core.md

 - Differentiates prompt-level from session-level trust to explain adaptive depth and caution.

-- Introduces Trust Flags and Modulation Flags to control ethical risk and engagement framing.
+- Introduces Trust Signals and Modulation Flags to control ethical risk and engagement framing.

 - Enables transparency through mechanisms like intentional restraint, self-reflection, and micro-loops.